carboneio/sclone/README.md

 Sclone, for "Storage Clone", is a program to sync files to and from different cloud storage providers supporting S3 and Open Stack SWIFT.

 It offers fast speed thanks to parallelizes workloads and list file caching.
-If you would like to know more about performance of Sclone, refer to [benchmarks](#benchmarks) section.
+If you would like to know more about performance, refer to [benchmarks](#benchmarks) section.

 ## Features